Types of Detections and Underlining

 This may be because you are using a word that is unknown to Antidote or a word that is perhaps inappropriate in the context (e.g.: clod is an informal word in the sense of “a dull person” but not in the sense of “lump of earth”).

 If Antidote was right in signalling this alert, you can rephrase the text with the help of the suggestions provided in its tooltip.
-You can also use the context menu (right click the icon) to look for a replacement synonym (select Synonyms of “word”…).
+You can also use the context menu (right click) to look for a replacement synonym (select Synonyms of “word”).
+With subscription Antidote can also reformulate sentences displaying certain types of alerts, either automatically or at your request.
+See the Reformulate section of the Handling a Detection page of this guide.

 - The settings allow you to customize the alerts (see the Settings chapter).